alphagov/government-service-design-manual/colour-palettes/index.md

 css: /assets/stylesheets/colours.css
 ---

-This is the standard GOV.UK colour palette.
+This is the standard [GOV.UK](www.gov.uk) colour palette.
 We recommend you use the Sass variables where possible in case the colour values are updated.
-The variables are defined in 'colours.scss' in the GOVUK Frontent Toolkit.
+The variables are defined in 'colours.scss' in the [GOV.UK](www.gov.uk) Front-end Toolkit.

 ## Semantic colour names